denis-beurive/dart-playground/notes/future.md

 This means that the function "computation" must return an object which type can be: `Future<T>` or `T`.

-* If the function returns a value of type `T`, then the value will be automatically wrapped into a Future.
+* If the function returns a value of type `T`, then the value will be automatically wrapped into a `Future`.
-* If the function returns a value of type "Future<T>", then the value will be returned "as such".
+* If the function returns a value of type `Future<T>`, then the value will be returned "as such".

 `FutureOr<T> computation()` returns `T` (in this case, an integer):